Heinrich Böll: Analysis

 In 1976, Böll publicly left the Catholic Church, "without falling away from the faith".
 He died in 1985 at the age of 67.

 Legacy and influence

 Böll's memory lives on, among other places, at the Heinrich Böll Foundation.
-A special Heinrich Böll Archive was set up in the Cologne Library to house his personal papers, bought from his family, but much of the material was damaged, possibly irreparably, when the building collapsed in March 2009.
+The Cologne Library set up the Heinrich Böll Archive to house his personal papers, bought from his family, but much of the material was damaged, possibly irreparably, when the building collapsed in 2009.

 His cottage in Ireland has been used as a residency for writers since 1992.

-Eric Anderson composed a set of musical compositions based upon the books of Böll: Silent Angel: Fire and Ashes of Heinrich Böll (2017) Meyer Records.
+Eric Anderson wrote a set of musical compositions based on Böll's books: Silent Angel: Fire and Ashes of Heinrich Böll (2017, Meyer Records).